codebuddies/documentation/contribution/development_environment.md

 * Also note: if you see an error in your terminal asking you to `meteor npm install --save faker`, please run that command!

-* When you create a hangout in your localhost:3000, a Slack notification will be sent to the #cb2-test channel.
+* When you create a hangout in your localhost:3000, a Slack notification will be sent to the #codebuddies-ops channel.
 This emulates what happens when you create a hangout on codebuddies.org, where a Slack announcement about the hangout will appear in the #announcements channel.